 - Exchange back for US Dollars – 11 BNotes for 10 dollars

 The 10% fee on the back end, when exchanging for dollars, balances the 10% discount on the front end.
-What is important to keep in mind is that if BNotes make up say 4% of your revenue, and you are able to use and recirculate only half of them, it would be 2% of your revenue that you are exchanging, and the fee would only be 10% of that, or 0.2% of revenue.
-Compared with having a 10% off sale to generate traffic and business, 0.2% is a much better potential cost for the same level (or more) of publicity.
+What is important to keep in mind is that if BNotes make up 2% of your revenue, and you are able to use and recirculate only half of them, it would be 1% of your revenue that you are exchanging, and the fee would only be 10% of that, or 0.1% of revenue.
+Compared with having a 10% off sale to generate traffic and business, 0.1% is a much better potential cost for the same level (or more) of publicity.
 And you may find that you can circulate all of the BNotes you take in.
-In that case, it would come in equivalent to a dollar, go out equivalent to a dollar – there’s only a positive benefit.
-In D.C.’s system, no Potomac Dollars have been exchanged for federal dollars in two years, and we’ve had only limited redemption so far here in Baltimore.
+In that case, they come in equivalent to a dollar and go out equivalent to a dollar – there’s only a positive benefit.
+In our first four years, we’ve had only limited redemption so far here in Baltimore.
 Another good dynamic is that customers using BNotes will be paying in cash, which means you won’t be paying the 3-4% MC/VISA fees.

 What if a customer wants 22 BNotes for $20?

 Customers may want to exchange dollars for BNotes with you at the 10% discount rate of $10 for BN11 (or any multiple thereof).
 If this happens, please inform them that the cambios are specifically set up for this purpose.
 You are free to exchange the BNotes in your register 1-for-1 with dollars, but you are under no obligation to give customers the 10% exchange discount yourselves.
 Our current cambio locations are listed on the cambios page on our website.